 - With a pet, it’s always clear who’s paying

 - A pet will suspend all judgement because they just want to be with you

-(List provided by TrustedHousesitters.
+(Edited from Valentine’s Day list provided by TrustedHousesitters.
 Used with permission.)

 If you love the idea of staying in a private home but don’t want to be a pet sitter, you might want to look into these two options: